-Alabama Sheriff Who Took Money Meant For Inmates Meals Loses Primary
+Alabama Sheriff Who Took Money Meant For Inmates' Meals Loses Primary

 Voters in Alabama lost their appetite for a sheriff who personally profited off hundreds of thousands of dollars meant to buy food for inmates at the Etowah County Jail.